jhcepas/npr/doc/tutorial/workflow_design.rst

   1. Every application config block should contain an `_app` keyword, establishing the associated software.

-  2. Some extra internal parameters may be available for certain software and they are always preceded by an underscore symbol (i.e. _aa_model).
-Check the comments in example config file provided along with this package to understand the meaning of every argument.
+  2. Some extra internal parameters may be available for certain software and they are always preceded by an underscore symbol "_" (i.e. _aa_model).
+Please refer to the comments in example config file provided along with this package to understand the meaning of every argument.

   3. Any other line in the configuration block will be taken as a program argument and it will be passed verbatim to the external software.
 Program options and argument must be specified in the `argument = value` format.
 In the case of *flag-based* arguments, just use an empty value (i.e. --no-memory-check = "").

 In the following example, the `phyml` program is executed in two different ways, each referred in a different workflow column: